UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 In this case we want to create one new column named `maximum`, so the argument to `assign` begins with `maximum= `.
 Then after the `=`, we specify what the contents of that new column should be.
-In this case we use `apply` just as we did in the previous section to give us the maximum values.
+In this case we use `max` just as we did previously to give us the maximum values.
-Remember to specify `axis=1` in the `apply` method so that we compute the row-wise maximum value.
+Remember to specify `axis=1` in the `max` method so that we compute the row-wise maximum value.
 ```{code-cell} ipython3
 :tags: ["output_scroll"]
 region_lang.assign(